bart1259/MambaCPU/README.md

 # Mamba CPU Core

-This repo contains the Verilog source code for the Mamba CPU core which is a custom 32-bit CPU.
+This repo contains the Verilog source code for the "Mamba CPU core" which is a custom 32-bit CPU.
 Using OpenLane2 and Sky130 PDK, the CPU can be synthesized and placed into an ASIC design flow.
 The CPU is designed to be simple and expandable.

 ![OpenRoad](docs/OpenRoad.png "OpenRoad synthesis and place and route")

 ## Memory Controller

-The CPU has a memory controller featuring an L1 cache powered by LRU page eviction algorithm.
-The communication between CPU and memory is doing using a custom protocol and supports crossing clock domains (CPU + RAM can run on differnet clocks).
-The memory addresses index words (not the traditional bytes).
-The L1 cache supports four pages (256 words).
+The CPU has a memory controller which features an L1 cache powered by an LRU page eviction algorithm.
+The communication between CPU and memory is doing using a custom protocol which supports crossing clock domains (CPU + RAM can run on different clocks).
+There is a unique memory address for each word (not the traditional byte indexing).
+The L1 cache supports four pages (which are 256 words each).

 ![RAM / CPU Communication protocol](docs/GTKWaveExample.png "RAM / CPU communication protocol visualized in GTKWave")